SteeltoeOSS/Documentation/api/v3/security/sso-oauth2.md

 # Single Sign-on with OAuth2

 Single Sign-on with OAuth 2.0 lets you leverage existing credentials configured in a [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on service](https://docs.pivotal.io/p-identity) for authentication and authorization in ASP.NET Core applications.
-Single sign-on functionality for ASP.NET 4.x applications is available with the OpenID Connect provider.

 In addition to the Quick Start, you can use other Steeltoe sample applications to help you understand how to use this provider, including `FreddysBBQ` (a polyglot microservices-based sample application showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services).